The Historical Context of the Battle of Kawanakajima

 Fourth Battle (1561)

-The Fourth Battle of Kawanakajima is the most famous engagement in samurai history.
-In September 1561, Kenshin led an army of roughly 13,000 men into the plain, while Shingen commanded about 20,000.
-Kenshin's strategy was bold: he would draw Shingen into a pitched battle by deploying a decoy force to attack the Takeda vanguard, then swing his main army around to strike Shingen's camp from the rear.
-The plan relied on a hidden river crossing.
+The fourth battle—often called simply "the Battle of Kawanakajima"—is the most famous engagement in samurai history.
+In September 1561, Kenshin led an army of roughly 13,000 men onto the plain, while Shingen commanded about 20,000.
+Kenshin devised a bold plan: he would deploy a decoy force to attack the Takeda vanguard head-on while his main army circled around to strike Shingen's camp from the rear.
+The maneuver required his troops to cross the Sai River under cover of darkness, using a ford that local guides had revealed.

 The battle raged for hours.
-Neither side could break the other.
-By midday, casualties were enormous.
-Kenshin's decoy force had been defeated, and Shingen's reserves held.
-As night fell, the armies disengaged.
-Estimates of losses vary, but both sides lost between 15–20% of their armies.
-The fourth battle was a tactical draw, but a strategic victory for Shingen: he retained control of Kawanakajima, while Kenshin's reputation was enhanced but his objective failed.
+By midday, casualties were enormous on both sides.
+Kenshin's decoy force had been defeated by Shingen's reserves, and his main army was too exhausted to exploit any breakthrough.
+As dusk fell, the armies disengaged.
+Estimates of losses vary: some sources report 3,000–4,000 dead on each side, representing 15–20% of the total forces.
+The fourth battle was a tactical draw, but a strategic victory for Shingen—he retained control of Kawanakajima, while Kenshin's objective of dislodging him had failed.
+Both armies were too battered to continue campaigning that season.

 Fifth Battle (1564)